-Born in East Harlem as the third of four children to a Sicilian coffin maker, Sal Mineo began his professional acting career at only 11 years old, debuting in Tennessee Williams’ The Rose Tattoo before going on to appear alongside Yul Bryner in The King and I. He also appeared in several TV shows, landing roles by beating out the likes of Clint Eastwood.
+Born in East Harlem as the third of four children to a Sicilian coffin maker, Mineo began his professional acting career at only 11, debuting in Tennessee Williams' The Rose Tattoo before going on to appear alongside Yul Brynner in The King and I. He also appeared in several TV shows, landing roles by beating out the likes of Clint Eastwood.

-The movie was the first major Hollywood drama to take a distinctly teenage point of view and it was a smash hit, garnering its three major stars Academy Award nominations, including a Best Supporting Actor nod to Mineo.
-(The film would also later be said to be ‘cursed’ due to the untimely deaths of its young principal actors – James Dean was the first, dying a month before the film’s release at age 24.)
+The movie was the first major Hollywood drama to take a distinctly teenage point of view and it was a smash hit, garnering its three major stars Academy Award nominations, including a best supporting actor nod to Mineo.
+(The film would also later be said to be "cursed" due to the untimely deaths of its young principal actors – Dean was the first, dying at just 24, a month before the film's release.)

-Mineo managed to escape the type somewhat in The Gene Krupa Story, a warts-and-all biopic chronicling drummer Gene Krupa’s descent into drug addiction and eventual hard won redemption.
-In 1960, Mineo earned his second Academy Award nomination for his role in Otto Preminger’s Exodus, but lost to Peter Ustinov, who had starred opposite Kirk Douglas in Spartacus.
+Mineo managed to escape the type somewhat in The Gene Krupa Story, a warts-and-all biopic chronicling drummer's descent into drug addiction and eventual hard-won redemption.
+In 1960 Mineo earned his second Academy Award nomination for his role in Otto Preminger's Exodus, but lost to Peter Ustinov who won for his role opposite Kirk Douglas in Spartacus.

 Stepping away from acting, in 1969 Sal used the last of his dwindling fortunes to secure the rights for the play Fortune and Men's Eyes, which he directed on Broadway (one account has him being able to afford the rights only thanks to a lucky streak in Vegas).
 The drama was about a young prisoner (played by 18-year-old future Miami Vice star Don Johnson) and although it was critically well-received, some audiences were uncomfortable with an extended rape scene.
 The production closed after a year.

-Sal Mineo’s last comeback attempt happened in 1976.
+Mineo's last comeback attempt happened in 1976.
 Playing a bisexual burglar in a San Francisco production of P.S.
-Your Cat is Dead, Mineo received raves.
+Your Cat Is Dead, Mineo received raves.
 The play ended its San Francisco run and moved to Los Angeles.

-Minneo was coming home from rehearsal on February 12, 1976, when he was confronted by an attacker in an alley.
-He died of a single stab wound to the chest at the age of 37.
-Eventually, a 19-year-old sometimes pizza delivery man serving time on another violation in Michigan was convicted of a murder prosecutors depicted as a robbery gone bad.
+Mineo was coming home from rehearsal Feb.
+12, 1976, when he was confronted by an attacker in an alley.
+He died of a single stab wound to the chest at 37.
+Eventually, a 19-year-old sometimes pizza delivery man serving time on another violation in Michigan was convicted of the murder, depicted by prosecutors as a robbery gone bad.